-Save on Learning Language Arts Through Literature curriculum during our sale at Lamp Post Homeschool!
+Learning Language Arts Through Literature curriculum Review Update

 Review By Harriet Yoder

-Let me start by saying, we use this now with our children and have been using it.
-We have some children in college already so as you can see, we’ve been doing this a LONG time and I am so happy to share this with you!
+Let me start by saying, we used this with our children.
+We have some children who are homeschooling their children and some still in college.
+As you can see, we’ve been doing this a LONG time.
+I am very happy to share this with you!

 - It offers an integrated approach: this will save you money as opposed to buying a separate program for each subject